MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

 ### Microsoft Entra ID authentication

 Microsoft Entra ID (Organizational account) authentication is only supported in the SQL Server connector if the specified server also supports Microsoft Entra ID authentication.
-Otherwise, you might encounter an error that says that "The OAuth authentication method is not supported in this data source".
+Otherwise, you might encounter a "The OAuth authentication method isn't supported in this data source" error.

-Note that in Power BI service, the Microsoft Entra ID authentication method shows up as "OAuth2".
+Note that in Power BI service, the Microsoft Entra ID authentication method shows up as "OAuth2."

 ## Next steps